working-group-two/wgtwo.com/website/src/pages/security/responsible-disclosure.md

 - Authentication or authorization flaws
 - Server-side code execution bugs

+### Services out of scope

+On the flip side, the program has the following important exclusions to keep in mind:

+- `www.wgtwo.com`
+- `*.dev.wgtwo.com`
+- `*.sandbox.*.wgtwo.com`

+The Responsible Disclosure program does not consider the following vulnerabilities to be in scope:

+- Clickjacking or any other UI redressing attacks
+- Denial of Service (DoS) Attacks
+- Brute-Force Attacks
+- Social Engineering Attacks
+- Spamming or Phishing Attacks

 ## Responsible Disclosure Policy

-Safety and data security is of utmost priority for Working Group Two.
+Safety and data security are of utmost priority for Working Group Two.
 If you are a security researcher and have discovered a security vulnerability in our code base, application, or API, we appreciate your help in disclosing it to us in a responsible manner.

 - Please refrain from requesting compensation for reporting vulnerabilities.
 - We will acknowledge receipt of your vulnerability report and send you regular updates about our progress.